Culture

 James Shaw loves the places that his bike has taken him, the people he has met because of cycling, and the life lessons he’s learned through the sport.
 But what does he love most about cycling?
 Racing.

-With three grand tours now in his legs, the 28-year-old British climber is gunning for a great 2025.
+With five grand tours now in his legs, the 29-year-old British climber is gunning for a great 2026.
 He’ll take every chance he can get to show what he can do on the sport’s biggest stage.
 James’s journey to the top hasn’t been easy.
 After his first few years as a pro, he couldn’t find a contract and had to go back to the sport’s second division.
 He considered quitting to become a train conductor, but with the support of his family and friends, James stuck with it and earned another shot in the big leagues after a number of strong stage race performances.
 Since joining our team in 2022, he has evolved into a loyal super domestique, who can get over the hardest climbs to help his teammates.
 Always willing to pull, he hasn’t pushed his own ambitions aside.

 James earned his best results so far out of breaks at the 2023 Tour de France, where he finished fifth and seventh on tough mountain stages.
 When he gets his chance, he goes all in.

-Through the year, he lives in England’s Peak District.
+He splits his time between Andorra and England’s Peak District.
 When he is home, James resets by taking his dogs for long walks on the moors and riding with old clubmates.
 His racing and training schedule is very busy, but whenever he has time, James hitches a trailer to his bike and goes bike packing.
 He also enjoys riding motorbikes and going off-roading in the old 4x4 that he refurbished.

 Harry Sweeny

 Harry is still discovering his limits as a racer.
-As a under-23, he won Il Piccolo Lombardia and has since ridden the Tour de France, where, as a rookie, he finished third on a stage and rode onto the Champs-Élysées in the break, as jets trailed red, white, and blue streaks into the sky overhead.
-He has raced Paris-Roubaix in the wet and Liège-Bastogne-Liège alongside his friend, the former winner and local legend, Philippe Gilbert.
-Last year, he finished seventh on GC at the Tour of Luxembourg after riding hard for his teammates all season.
-Harry believes that his best is yet to come.
+As a U23, he won Il Piccolo Lombardia and has since ridden the Tour de France twice.
+As a rookie, he finished third on a stage and rode onto the Champs-Élysées in the break, as jets trailed bleu, blanc, et rouge streaks into the sky overhead.
+In 2025, he played a huge role for our squad, pulling hard for his buddy Ben Healy to ride Ben into the yellow jersey and almost winning a stage out of the break himself.

 He came to cycling late.
 As a kid growing up in Brisbane, where his family moved when he was a child, he played soccer and rugby and did gymnastics and swam.
 He took up triathlon as a schoolboy, but focused on cycling when he was a junior and was recovering from a running injury.
 He started out racing local crits.
 His athleticism soon shone and he was picked to race the world championships in Richmond, Virginia for the Australian national team.